yanliu1111/bookworm_v2_ai_helper/README.md

 ## 🤶 Sharing Some Learning Notes:

-- New hooks use: useMutation: for irregular data fetching **Question**: why dont use axios?
+- New hooks use: useMutation: for irregular data fetching <br>
+  **Question**: why dont use axios?
 I found the this approach way better if we want to return a readable stream back to the client.

-- Enter key to send message, Enter + Shift key to new line
+**Enter key to send message**, Enter + Shift key to new line

 ```ts
 onKeyDown={(e) => {